Leverage, Margin, Margin Call and Margin Stop at Darwinex

-While historical liquidity determines the guarantee the broker asks for by default, estimated future liquidity determines temporary margin requirement increases a broker might introduce before events which are thought to reduce liquidity, for example the referendum about the Brexit.
+While historical liquidity determines the guarantee the broker asks for by default, estimated future liquidity determines temporary margin requirement increases a broker might introduce prior to certain events which are thought to reduce liquidity, for example, the referendum about the Brexit.

 Margin requirements at Darwinex